Jonas Gahr Støre: Africa

+Europe

-Støre met with Russian foreign minister Sergei Lavrov on 26 October.
+Støre met with Russian foreign minister Sergei Lavrov on 26 October 2021.
 Støre stated that they had talked about cooperation in the north, and how to continue with it.
 He also said that they agreed to have good contact and work together to avoid tensions in the United Nations Security Council.

 Støre attended the 2021 United Nations Climate Change Conference in Glasgow, where he gave a speech, saying: "The Petroleum Fund is the world's largest state owned fund, invested worldwide.
 Our goal is to make it the leading fund in responsible investments and in managing climate risk".
 He further said that the fund would base its ownership on investments from companies who commit themselves to net zero.
 He also stressed it was time to take the step forward.